apache/incubator-resilientdb-python-sdk/README.md

 examples of using the driver can be seen in [test_driver](/test_driver.py)

 the base_url is a dummy url.
-The commit wont actually work till the connection to nexres is complete.
+The commit wont actually work till the connection to Resdb is complete.
 But its interesting to see the intermediary steps of asset creation and transfer.

 ## TODO
 - Setting up linting (using [black](https://github.com/psf/black)) through github hooks
 - convert the sdk into a package (for pip install)
-- Potentially have a docker setup which fetched the nexres image and runs it locally
+- Potentially have a docker setup which fetched the Resdb image and runs it locally